zhwenh/flink-docker/README.md

 ## Run locally

-Get the code from Github and run `docker-compose up` to start with a single TaskManager.
+Get the code from Github and run `docker-compose up -d` to start with a single TaskManager.
-`docker-compose scale flink-worker=5` - scale to 5 workers.
+`docker-compose scale flink-worker=5` - scale to 5 workers. `docker-compose down`

 ## Run in Kubernetes